 A survey of the art of the Renaissance in Europe covering the beginning of the Renaissance in the 13th century on into the 16th century.
 We will look at major trends and artists and the social and political factors which influenced the art of the period.
 Offered as needed.

 ART 594 Special Topics (1-3 credits)

 Course offered to supplement regular course offerings and to provide students the opportunity to explore subject areas of unique interest.
-Offered on a one-time or irregular basis.
+Offered as needed.

 ART 595 Independent Study (1-3 credits)